maestro-server/webdocs/docs/developer/analyticsgraph.rst

 Creating a networkX graph
 -------------------------

-After graph sends to network business, basically transform python object to networkX.
+The next step is to create a networkX object based on graph lookup.

-We have a recursive function inside each node on the tree, this order will apply a lot of rules creating a new graph tree with better UI order, like in these moments we handle with conflicts, double dependencies, orders and etc.
+We have a recursive function inside each leaf on the tree, the order will be applied using a well defined rules, the results will be a new graph tree and a position matrix for each leaf, this result fixed sorts, duplication and conflicts issues.

 .. image:: ../_static/analytics_graphs/ana_recursive.jpg
    :alt: Maestro Server - Analytics Recursive

-Code example showing the recursive function
+An example of code example showing a recursive function

 .. code-block:: python